Urban Photography in Quebec: Locations, Light, and Inspiration

 Visual Heritage

-Quebec City has inspired generations of documentary, artistic and commercial photographers.
-Its natural photogenicity attracts international professionals as well as passionate amateurs.
+Quebec has inspired generations of documentary, artistic, and commercial photographers.
+Its natural photogenic quality attracts both international professionals and passionate amateurs.

 ★ Culture Quebec documentary photography

 Quebec has a strong tradition of documentary photography.
-Photographers like Gabor Szilasi or Michel Campeau have contributed to building a valuable visual archive of Quebec society.
-In Quebec City in particular, the city has been observed, scrutinized, loved by generations of photographers who have seen in its contrasts an inexhaustible subject.
+Photographers like Gabor Szilasi and Michel Campeau have helped build a valuable visual archive of Quebec society.
+In Quebec City in particular, the city has been observed, scrutinized, and loved by generations of photographers who saw in its contrasts an inexhaustible subject.

 TraditionDocumentary and artistic